 It seems to me this advice extends beyond fitness to many other areas of life, including spiritual growth, relationships, skill building and – yes – to our work in the nonprofit sector.
 As a nonprofit leader, you need to strengthen your organization’s core.
 Rooted in operational stability, your organization’s creative stretching has a chance to become real and impactful without damaging your core mission.

-Too many times we give our attention either to creative dreaming or to operational management.
+Too many times we give too much attention either to creative dreaming or to operational management.
+Just as we can get lost in too much dreaming, professionalization can be overdone too.
 The real magic happens when we work on both, in the proper sequence.
 The managerial side of our work makes our organizations operationally strong so they can safely and effectively actualize the potential of inspired brilliance.
 The leadership side of our work creates environments that attract, encourage and nurture creativity and inventiveness, so that our strong infrastructures have functions to perform that are real, meaningful and useful.